GuyWhoCodesThings/MLib/README.md

 and you can delete build files using:
 % make clean

-To get familiar with the library, go through tutorial.ipynb, which contains examples of basic operations and use cases.
+To get familiar with the library, go through tutorial.ipynb, which contains examples of basic operations and use cases (ex linear regression).
 You might need to install matplotlib if not already installed

 To run tests, use: